usernamehw/vscode-todo-md/docs/webview.md

 "todomd.webview.markdownEnabled": true,
 ```

-It will treat each line as separate markdown line (no multi-line features).
+It will treat each line as a separate markdown line (no multi-line features).

 ```
 <kbd>Ctrl</kbd>+<kbd>Enter</kbd>